-- > Describe the basics of using maps including: - o What kind of maps you need and sources for maps - o Map scales and how to measure distances on a map - What the colors and symbols mean - What topographic maps show contour lines, index contour lines, and contour interval - o How to orient your map - Describe the basics of using a compass including: - How to use the compass as a protractor to measure angles - o How to measure bearings on the map - o How to use the compass in the field - o How to work with magnetic declination - o How to find your location using intersecting bearings - o How to follow a bearing in the field
+- > Describe the basics of using maps including: - o What kind of maps you need and sources for maps - Map scales and how to measure distances on a map - What the colors and symbols mean - What topographic maps show contour lines, index contour lines, and contour interval - How to orient your map - > Describe the basics of using a compass including: - o How to use the compass as a protractor to measure angles - How to measure bearings on the map - How to use the compass in the field - o How to work with magnetic declination - o How to find your location using intersecting bearings - How to follow a bearing in the field

-Navigation 1, Nav 2 (navigation) - self-paced online plus field day courses
+▶ Navigation 1, Nav 2 (navigation) - self-paced online plus field day courses

 The ability to use the map and compass is one of the principal keys to safe and enjoyable travel in the wilderness.
-Indeed, in some emergencies, it may be the key to survival for you or for members of your party.
-In the Wilderness Trekking School course, we hope to introduce you to some of the fundamental skills necessary to find your way in the wilderness.
-These include orientation - finding your exact position on the map; and navigation - figuring out the location of your objective and staying on the right course all the way from the starting point to your destination.
-A third skill, route finding, includes the art of selecting the optimum path to your objective that is consistent with the skills, equipment, and desires of your party.
-Expertise in route finding depends on skill in orientation and navigation combined with broad experience in the mountains, close observation of the topography, the ability to interpret weather and snow conditions, and, sometimes, on intuition and dumb luck.
+In some emergencies, it may be the key to survival for you or members of your party.
+Beginners often think a cell phone GPS with the right app, or a GPS receiver solves navigation issues.
+However, it is not wise to trust your life to battery-operated electronics.
+Batteries fail, satellite reception is not always accessible, and devices malfunction.
+A paper map and a magnetic compass - with the skill to use them - remain part of the Ten Essential Systems.
+WTS does not allow you to use GPS for navigation.
+The fundamental skills necessary in the backcountry include orientation - finding your exact position on the map; navigation - figuring out the location of your objective and staying on the right course all the way from the starting point to your destination, and route finding - selecting the optimum path to your objective consistent with the skills, equipment, and desires of your party.
+Expertise in route finding depends on skill in orientation and navigation plus broad experience in the mountains, knowledge of topography, ability to interpret weather and snow conditions, and, sometimes, on intuition and dumb luck.
 To quote The Freedom of the Hills, it is, "...the key to wandering at will through valleys and meadows, up cliffs and over glaciers, earning the rights of a citizen in a magic land, a mountaineer with the freedom of the hills."

-Map and compass are well suited to wilderness navigation.
-They are dependable, inexpensive, and easy to carry.
-To use them you will need to learn some (possibly unfamiliar) concepts and techniques that we cover in this manual and in the lecture videos.
-These concepts also apply to GPS navigation, though we do not use or allow GPS for navigation in this course.
-Once you have mastered these basic concepts you will find your map and compass to be powerful tools for efficiently reaching your destination.
+Map and compass are dependable, inexpensive, and easy to carry.
+You will use some (possibly unfamiliar) concepts and techniques that also apply to navigation by GPS.
+Once you have mastered these basic concepts, you will find your map and compass to be powerful tools for efficiently reaching your destination.